jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

 ```

 The next step is to build the neural network.
 We want to use a CNN (because we work on images and CNNs are efficient for this type of data).
 As each image is 32x32, the input is going to be 32x32, in RGB (so one score [0,255], normalized to [0,1], for each of the 3 tones).
-We will then inject them into a first convolutional layer (with a ReLu activation function to eliminate negative scores) that will look at blocks of 3x3 pixesl, the layer has 32 units.
+We will then inject them into a first convolutional layer (with a ReLu activation function to eliminate negative scores) that will look at blocks of 3x3 pixels, the layer has 32 units.
-Then, we will inject the otuput into a pooling layer, that reduces the score to 2x2 blocks, thus making it smaller (as you may remember, we care to know if the feature of a target image, for example an X or a O, is here or not, we do not care where the feature is, so concluding on the rpesence of a feature in a zone is sufficient).
-We repeat the process, injecting he result into another convolutional layer, this time of 64 units (but still 3x3), with a ReLu activation function, then a max pooling layer, of 2x2 again.
+Then, we will inject the otuput into a pooling layer, that reduces the score to 2x2 blocks, thus making it smaller (as you may remember, we care to know if the feature of a target image, for example an X or a O, is here or not, we do not care where the feature is, so concluding on the presence of a feature in a zone is sufficient).
+We repeat the process, injecting the result into another convolutional layer, this time of 64 units (but still 3x3), with a ReLu activation function, then a max pooling layer, of 2x2 again.

 Then we convert our scores for each feature into a single vector (we 'flatten').
 Finally, we inject this score vector for each image into a last convolutional layer, with 64 units and a ReLu activation function, and ask the system to output a class score with 10 classes: